Divine Pause

 Time Outs

 As an undergraduate, Thoreau’s Walden, in which Thoreau left all behind to live on the shores of Walden Pond to better appreciate nature and reflect on contemporary life and its definition of success and value, captivated me.
-Similarly, novels like the Sun Also Rises and Siddhartha, in which the protagonists abandoned their lives and visited faraway locales for adventure and introspection, captured my imagination.
+Similarly, novels like the Sun Also Rises and Siddhartha, in which the protagonists abandoned their daily lives and visited faraway locales for adventure and introspection, captured my imagination.
 I was convinced that to get closer to myself, I too needed to step away.

 And yet, a decade into my career, when I went off on my own adventures and spent time at an ashram, followed by months living in monasteries alongside Roman Catholic monks, I realized that serenity for me was not about secluding myself to meditate and write.
 My spiritual development was better served having to carve moments of peace and reflection in the chaos of each day, regardless of my surroundings.
 I also realized that I had never met anyone who “found” themselves and that instead, most people I admired lived in a loop of losing and finding themselves as each new chapter of their lives unfolded.